Independent-Society-of-Knowledge/isk-initiative/Writerside/topics/Color.md

 5. **Combining with Primary Colors**:
     - Use grayscale as the dominant palette.
     - Introduce purple accents strategically for emphasis and brand recognition.

-By leveraging this comprehensive grayscale palette, ISK maintains a sophisticated, minimalist aesthetic that aligns with our design philosophy of boldness and sharpness, while providing a versatile foundation for all our visual communications.

-## Usage Guidelines

-- Use deeper purples for primary elements and to convey authority and depth.
-- Employ medium purples for main content areas and interactive elements.
-- Utilize lighter purples and mauves for backgrounds, highlights, and to create contrast with darker shades.
-- Combine various shades to create depth and visual interest in designs, infographics, and presentations.